 1. Check the facts

-Before delving into the ordeal of confrontation, arguments and sleepless nights, be absolutely sure that your spouse has been indulging in an emotional affair.
-Ask yourself questions like: Why is your partner cheating on you?
+For coping with emotional affairs and inappropriate talk, you first need to ask yourself questions like: Why is your partner cheating on you?
 Are they investing less in your marriage?
-Are you investing enough in your marriage?
+Are ‘you’ investing enough in your marriage?
 Have you observed certain noticeable changes in your spouse?

 Intuitions can be really strong, but they are not always right.
 You need to have some definitive clues to back up your intuitions.
-Contemplate on your emotions before you talk to your spouse about it.
+Contemplate your emotions before you talk to your spouse about them.
 Observe if you are being irrational, overly jealous, or very possessive of them.

 Related Reading: Effects of an extramarital affair on the partner

 2. Balance anger and need for answers